kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

   - Condition name: `Bound` for a PV that is provisioned from a PVC referencing `VolumeSnapshotLink`
   - Other field:
 - [x] Other (treat as last resort)
-  - Details: Check if a `VolumePopulator` CRD to allow popluating from `VolumeSnapshotLink` CRD exists.
+  - Details: Check if a `VolumePopulator` CRD to allow populating from `VolumeSnapshotLink` CRD exists.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?